 - A link to a checkout page.

-Your main goal when creating a CTA that converts is making it obvious and straightforward.
+Your main goal when creating a CTA that converts is to make it obvious and straightforward.
 Simple phrases like “Call Us Now,” “Sign Up Today,” or “Get Your Free Trial Here,” work wonders to pull people into buying your products or services.

 Quick Tips for Landing Page Optimization